WISDEM/WOMBAT/docs/source/examples/strategy_demonstration.md

 In this example, we will demonstrate how the results for the base case for the Dinwoodie, et al. example vary based on how each of the vessels are scheduled.
 The configuration details all remain the same, regardless of details, except for the strategy information, which is defined as follows:

 This example is set up similarly to that of the validation cases to show how the results differ, and not a step-by-step guide for setting up the analyses.
-We refer the reader to the exensive [documentation](../API/index.md) and [How To example](how_to.md) for more information.
+We refer the reader to the extensive [documentation](../API/index.md) and [How To example](how_to.md) for more information.

 ## Imports and notebook configuration